Harlan M Krumholz, MD, SM

-Harold H. Hines, Jr. Professor of Medicine (Cardiology) and Professor in the Institute for Social and Policy Studies
+Harold H. Hines, Jr. Professor of Medicine and Epidemiology and Public Health

 Harlan Krumholz is a cardiologist and health care researcher at Yale University and Yale-New Haven Hospital.
 He received a B.S. from Yale, an M.D. from Harvard Medical School, and a masters in health policy and management from the Harvard University School of Public Health.
 He is the Harold H. Hines, Jr. Professor of Medicine and director of the Yale Center for Outcomes Research and Evaluation (CORE), one of the nation’s first and most productive research units dedicated to producing innovations to improve patient outcomes and promote better population health.
 He directed the Robert Wood Johnson Foundation Clinical Scholars Program at Yale, which prepares physicians to become future leaders in health care, from 1996–2017.